 I don’t know about you, but it goes a little something like this when she gets mad at me: I’m quiet, hoping the problem just passes over, and of course it never does.
-I think, “Maybe I just need to be silent a little bit longer, but geez, I’m getting really irritated now.”
+I think, “Maybe I just need to be silent a little longer, but I’m starting to get irritated now.”
 And then suddenly, my once serene surface erupts like a geyser with all sorts of defensive accusations that get me more in trouble and exponentially grows the fight.

 Be the leader in the situation.
 You might not be able to control how she is acting, but you can control yourself.
 I read some great advice from blogger James Russell Lingerfelt: “Never blame your wife [or girlfriend] if you get frustrated or angry at her, it is only because it is triggering something inside of YOU.
 They are YOUR emotions, and your responsibility.
 When you start noticing those feelings erupting inside you, take time to get present, look within and understand what it is inside of YOU that is asking to be healed.“ As a leader, you should remain calm, but as a guy we interpret calm as being silent.
-Don’t be silent, but be thoughtfully honest and never react out of emotion.
+Don’t be silent.
+Be honest and never react out of emotion.

 Be aware of your actions…they mean more than your words.
 You can have an opinion, but don’t be defensive.
 Allow her to speak her mind without interruption.
 Show her you care.
 Not only is it important to be present physically, but also emotionally.

 Arguing you’re right is only going to prolong the fight.
 It’s not about being right.
 When a conflict arises, set the pride aside.
 I’m not suggesting you should be a spineless pushover.
 I am saying that if you are wrong, be man enough to let go of your pride and admit it.
-I got some great verbage from pickthebrain.com: “You’re absolutely right, it is my fault and here is what I’ll do to fix it” or “I may be wrong, let’s look at the facts together.”
+I got some great verbage from PickTheBrain: “You’re absolutely right, it is my fault and here is what I’ll do to fix it” or “I may be wrong, let’s look at the facts together.”
 Admit and move on.

-She can’t argue with how you feel, and in fact, she probably has been waiting to hear you share your feelings.
+She can’t argue with how you feel, and in fact, she probably is waiting to hear you share your feelings.
 You can start with: “When you do this, it makes me feel like….”
 I have learned that being open and vulnerable with how I feel is disarming in a conflict with my wife.
 I notice that Kristen will instantly shift in her defensiveness and start to relax.
 Women are nurturers by nature and they want to empower us if we will let them <=my wife clearly edited this sentence.

 In the end, you control how you will react.
 When you are calm and speak gently, the person raising their voice will be forced to match your vocal level.
 Every girl seems to have the “Keep Calm and Carry On” poster.
 It’s good advice for anyone.